 Projects taking place in countries where IPA has a country program (see list at the bottom of this document) are expected to be run through the local IPA Country Office, as these offices have the experience and long-term presence to ensure that projects meet excellent research quality standards, maintain strong partner relationships, and that the studies are well-integrated with the work of the P&R Program and IPA as a whole.
-Please make sure that you reach out to the local IPA Country Office as early as possible in the project development process so the Country Office can assist with research design, project planning, and support with partner development.
-Pending review and approval of your proposed project(s) by the country office staff, they will work with you on the budget and application materials.
-If you need assistance in reaching out to IPA Country Offices, please email us at pd@poverty-action.org.
-Research applicants should provide a clear motivation in case they elect to work with another implementing organization in a country where IPA is present.
+Applicants should provide a clear motivation if they elect to work with another research management organization in a country where IPA is present.
+Please make sure that you reach out to the local IPA Country Office as early as possible in the project development process so they can assist with research design, project planning, proposal development, and partner development.
+If you need assistance reaching out to IPA Country Offices, please email us at peace@poverty-action.org.